mongoq/fpl-tsetlin-machines/green-tsetlin-machine/README.md

 # Green Tsetlin Machine
-Getting Sondre Glimsdal's Green Tsetlin Machine Framework to work "in under 10 minutes".
+Adapting Sondre Glimsdal's Green Tsetlin Machine Framework.

 This project tries to simplify the assembly and evaluation process of a Green Tsetlin Machine that can train and classify images of the MNIST dataset.